-Now humanism in Italy and the application of rational scientific principles such as one point perspective, or linear perspective, was the theme of the time.
-Applying those scientific principles to painting.
-Where in Flanders, the Flemish emphasis was on textures, textiles, and detail.
-The overall look of the painting was more important than the scientific mathematical qualities of it.
+Humanism was a theme in Italian paintings from this period.
+The application of rational, scientific principles, such as one point, or linear, perspective was also common in Italian paintings.
+On the other hand, in Flanders, the Flemish emphasis was on textures, textiles, and detail.
+For the Flemish, the overall look of the painting was more important than the scientific mathematical qualities of it.

-Now notice how detailed and realistic the clothing looks, and also how the scene takes place in what would have been recognized at the time as a Flemish home.
-A well kept Flemish home, actually.
-Also notice how the perspective isn't exactly spot on.
-Something about it isn't quite right, particularly with the table.
-But that wouldn't have been the primary concern of the artist.
-Rather it was the way the painting looked that was more important than the proper application of scientific perspective, which wasn't really known in this region at the time.
+As you explore the image above, notice how detailed and realistic the clothing looks.
+Also take note of how the scene takes place in what would have been recognized at the time as a Flemish home.
+The perspective is somewhat off, particularly with the table.
+However, that would not have been the primary concern of the artist.
+Rather, the way the painting looked was more important than the proper application of scientific perspective, which wasn’t really known in this region at the time.

-The panel on the left depicts the donor and his wife looking in on the event while Mary's husband Joseph works in his shop on the right panel making a mousetrap, symbolic of Christ's victory over Satan.
+The objects placed within the room—the extinguished candle, the lilies, the copper pot in the back, and more—were carefully selected, and are symbolic in some way of the purity of the Virgin Mary.
+The panel on the left depicts the donor and his wife looking in on the event while Mary’s husband, Joseph, works in his shop on the right panel making a mousetrap, symbolic of Christ’s victory over Satan.
 Christ is the bait for the devil.

-In the lower register, the community of saints congregate around the altar of the lamb, which was a symbol for Christ, and fountain of life, which is in the foreground.
-It's three octagon-shaped fountain in the bottom register.
-Van Eyck took extra care to render the entire composition in really incredible detail and color.
-And the altarpiece still stands as one of the greatest examples of Northern Renaissance painting.
+In the lower register, the community of saints congregates around the altar of the lamb, which is a symbol for Christ, and fountain of life, which is the octagonal object in the foreground of the middle panel of the bottom register.
+Van Eyck took extra care to render the entire composition in incredible detail and color.
+This altarpiece still stands as one of the greatest examples of Northern Renaissance painting.

 The context is possibly that of the actual ceremony, but this is one of many theories.
 There are actually two other people in the room, van Eyck himself and perhaps a religious official, whose reflections can be seen in the tiny mirror in the back of the room.
 Around the convex mirror, which represents the all-seeing eye of God, there are tiny medallions depicting the passion of the Christ, a reminder of God’s salvation.

-His bride is located near the marriage bed, where the curtains have been pulled back.
+Arnolfini’s bride is located near the marriage bed, where the curtains have been pulled back.
 And the finial, which is the ornament on top of the bedpost, is of Saint Margaret, the patron saint of childbirth.
-The bride's gesture and clothing suggest pregnancy, but she isn't pregnant.
+The bride’s gesture and clothing suggest pregnancy, but she isn’t pregnant.
 This style of clothing was consistent with the style at the time.
-The clog suggests that this is sacred ground, the place that they're standing.
-In the little dog is symbolic of trust or fidelity to one another, as well as their wedding vows.
+The clog suggests that the place that they are standing is sacred ground.
+The small dog is symbolic of trust or fidelity to one another, as well as their wedding vows.